In Vitro Fertilization (IVF)

-In vitro fertilization (IVF), translated, means “fertilization in glass.”
+In vitro fertilization (IVF) means “fertilization in glass,” which involves fertilization of a woman’s egg by a man’s sperm outside of the body and in a lab.
 In general, IVF offers the highest chance for conception.
 For many couples, a single attempt of IVF is more likely to be successful than many months of other treatments.

-The reason for IVF’s high success rates is that it allows for the interaction of the more eggs and sperm than any other procedure.
-Of all the eggs a woman could produce in a month, we see which ones develop into the embryos that are most likely to result in pregnancy.
-We place those embryos back into the uterus.
+The reason for IVF’s high success rates is that it allows for the interaction of more eggs and sperm than any other procedure.
+Drugs increase the number of eggs a woman can produce in a month, and we evaluate those that are fertilized and develop into embryos to determine which ones are most likely to result in pregnancy.
+We place the embryo(s) into the uterus.

 IVF is not appropriate for all couples.
-However, for virtually every diagnosis, IVF does offer the highest chance of pregnancy in the shortest period of time.
+However, for virtually every diagnosis IVF offers the highest chance of pregnancy in the shortest period of time.

 At TRM, we try to demystify the IVF process and make it easy to understand.
 We promise to give you realistic expectations of what IVF can and cannot do, so that you can make the best, most informed decision.